Čimhová: History

 In historical records the village was first mentioned in 1438.
 The prime settlements were established as part of the colonisation period which started in the 13th century.
 The house of Platthy received the area as a donation from the king Albert II of Germany, as a recognition for their service in fighting against the Ottomans.
 The name 'Chemechowá' (original from 1428) is derived from the flowering plant bird cherry, 'čremcha' (in Slovak) or 'chemecha' (in the local dialect).
-The name has been under evolution, as the scribes and officials of the kingdom have been of Hungarian or German origin.
-The name has also been a target for mockeries from the officials of Orava County, which harbored negative stance to the village's owners, the house of Platthy originally from the Liptov County.
-This conflict of nobility has been a cause of many historical events which ultimately gave shape to the realities present in the contemporary towns and villages located in Orava Basin.
+The name evolved continuously, as the scribes and officials of the kingdom were of Hungarian or German origin.
+It was also a target for mockeries from the officials of Orava County, which harboured negative stance to the village's owners, the house of Platthy originally from the Liptov County.
+This conflict of nobility was a cause of many historical events which ultimately gave shape to the realities present in the contemporary towns and villages located in Orava Basin.

-Geography

-The municipality lies at an altitude of 644 metres and covers an area of 6.388 km².
-It has a population of about 645 people.
+Population